-The purpose of this research study is to collect data on sickle cell disease participants from birth to young adulthood.
+The purpose of this research study is to collect data on sickle cell disease participants from birth to end of life.
 With these data, researchers will better understand problems caused by sickle cell disease both in children and in adults.
 They will also look at long term effects of current treatments, and use these data as a building block for future research.

 - To establish a longitudinal clinical cohort of patients with sickle cell disease (SCD) to serve as a research resource to facilitate evaluation of health outcomes in SCD from pediatric care into adulthood.

 - To facilitate the collection of biological samples from patients with SCD to be used in future studies investigating genetic and epigenetic contributions to disease severity, response to treatment, and morbidity and mortality.